api3dao/airkeeper/README.md

   to allow the `keeperSponsorWallet` to update beacon server value.

 - The template used by the RrpBeaconServer contract is expected to contain all the parameters required in the API call.

+### Proto-PSP beacon update

+- Current PSP beacon update implementation is a prototype and allocators, authorizers and sponsorship have been ignored.
+  This is because the current implementation is not ready for production.

+- Subscription and template details are expected to be provided in the airkeeper.json file meaning that Airkeeper will not fetch that information from AirnodeProtocol contract.